 - Pieces of apples

-- Blend two cups of the blueberries, cheese and appricot preserves together.
+- Blend two cups of the blueberries, cheese and apricot preserves together.

-- Move it to a bowl and and refrigerate it.
+- Move it to a bowl and refrigerate it.

 - On bamboo skewers, prepare kebabs with apples, blueberries and watermelon pieces.

 1. What is the recommended daily intake of blueberries?